 Survey of the K-5 general music program.
 Study of the music student, content, materials, and methods of instruction.
 Includes Orff and Kodaly approaches, technology, and classroom management.
 This course provides practical experience in elementary general music methods through a teaching partnership with area schools.
 Required of all music education minors.

 Study of the middle school learner and the content, materials, and methods of instruction in the middle school general music classroom.
 Includes technology and alternative ensembles as well as classroom management.
 Required of vocal music education minors only.

 This course will present constructs and protocols for the assessment, diagnosis and evaluation of student learning and literacy skills in the elementary/middle school classroom.
-The course explores the developmental nature of the exceptional reader, including underachieving and gifted students.
+The course explores the developmental nature of the exceptional reader, including those identified with learning differences, including learning disabilities, dyslexia, and giftedness.
 It also examines: current research on learner characteristics, instructional approaches and best-practices in classroom assessment of reading skills, both formal and informal.

-This course is 1-semester hour practicum component that is mandatory for elementary education majors.
+This course is 1-semester hour practicum component that is mandatory for all elementary education majors and available for secondary and K-12 minors.
 This is a requirement in some other states for all teachers.
 Check the state's licensure website.
-If you are an elementary education major pursuing a reading endorsement, you will student teach in a reading classroom and will not take the practicum component.
+NOTE: If you are an elementary education major pursuing a reading endorsement, you will student teach in a reading classroom and will not take the practicum component.
 Students are strongly encouraged, but not yet required, to take the practicum while student teaching; a practicum in content area is required in several states.